Project Location: Salem, Virginia

 Stackpole also noted the importance of design support: “Mitsubishi Electric’s support is a big thing for us.
 The APG1 team is available 24 hours a day, really.
 They even come to the site.
 That field support is critical; we don’t see that as consistently with some of the other vendors.”
 Ruble added, “Mitsubishi Electric also requires certification programs of its contractors, making for a better install.
 I’ve had much greater success with Mitsubishi Electric than other manufacturers.

-Burton Center for Arts & Tecnhology (BCAT) Case Study image
+Burton Center for Arts & Tecnhology (Bcat) Case Study image

 The school chose to use VRF in key areas to take advantage of its benefits.
 “We put VRF, for example, in places with multiple offices where individual comfort was most important.
 From there, we could then piggyback on the system to get some extra classrooms,” said Ruble.